OpenArCloud/scd-access/lib/README.md

 ### New with this version:
-- Addition of optional placekey parameter (As placekey is only fully supported in the US, no further handling of the placekey for now)
+- Applying changes to SCD
+- Quaternion in object notation
+- Addition of property `definition`

 ### Currently available functions are: